Colorado Law Allows Liens, in Specific Circumstances

 A medical lien is a demand for repayment that may be claimed against your Colorado personal injury case by a health care provider, doctor, or hospital.
 A medical lien exerts a medical provider’s right to payment, but it does not guarantee that payment will be made since there is no absolute guarantee of an award in a personal injury case.

-Lien holders must advise you of their intent to claim a lien against your settlement, and medical providers may ask you to sign a lien letter verifying that a lien has been asserted against your potential personal injury settlement.
+According to the Ladah Law Firm, PLLC, lien holders must advise you of their intent to claim a lien against your settlement, and medical providers may ask you to sign a lien letter verifying that a lien has been asserted against your potential personal injury settlement.
 Before you sign, you should have your attorney review all lien information, because medical liens must follow strict protocol to be considered valid.

 Colorado Law Regarding Medical Liens